vishaldeep9/Notice-Board-master/README.md

 6) Submit button is not disabling while form is invalid in both create and edit forms.

-7) Post is getting deleted without asking any confirmation with user.
+7) Post is getting deleted without asking any confirmation with user

 Improvements:
 =============